Shamp26/NonogramPuzzler/README.md

 * Add an [EventHandler](https://openjfx.io/javadoc/11/javafx.base/javafx/event/EventHandler.html) to the button that creates a NonogramModel from the puzzle file with the name in the text field.
 If the constructor throws an exception, catch it and show an error [Alert](https://openjfx.io/javadoc/11/javafx.controls/javafx/scene/control/Alert.html) with the message "File could not be read."

-* If the NonogramModel is created successfully, get the side length from the spinner and call the method startNonogramCreator on the Main object.
+* If the NonogramModel is created successfully, get the side length from the spinner and call the method startNonogramPlayer on the Main object.
 (A reference to the Main object is given to the PuzzleLoader constructor.)

 ## Model-View-Presenter